 25 November, 2020

-HAYLEY Buchanan, an ex-Ravenshoe resident and business owner is currently fighting for her life against an aggressive and rare form of cancer.
+HAYLEY Buchanan, an ex-Ravenshoe resident and business owner has surprised doctors with her remarkable progress in her fight against an aggressive and rare form of cancer.

 She accessed special treatment in Thailand thanks to a

 fundraiser organised by her family, and has amazed her doctors with her